Frozen Flower Serving Bowls Recipe

 - 5. SMALL BOWL: Follow the procedure for filling the large bowl with water and flowers, substituting the 10-ounce custard cup for the 2-1/2-quart bowl and 6-ounce custard cup for the 1-quart bowl.
 Tape and freeze custard cups as directed for large bowl, adding flowers with wooden skewer as the ice forms.
 Freeze small

-- place small ice bowl in freezer until you are ready to use it.
+- 6. bowl for 4-5 hours.
+Remove custard cups as directed for bowls and place small ice bowl in freezer until you are ready to use it.
+Yield: 3 bowls.